Île Amsterdam: Mammals

 There are no native land mammals.
 Subantarctic fur seals and southern elephant seals breed on the island.
 Introduced mammals include the house mouse, brown rat and feral cats.
-An eradication campaign of these invasive species was started in 2023, which plans to eradicate all cats and rats from the island by late 2024.

 A distinct breed of wild cattle, Amsterdam Island cattle, also inhabited the island from 1871 to 2010.
-They originated from the introduction of five animals by Heurtin during his brief attempt at settlement of the island in 1871 and by 1988 had increased to an estimated 2,000.
-Following recognition that the cattle were damaging the island ecosystems, a fence was built restricting them to the northern part of the island.
+They originate from the introduction of five animals by Heurtin during his brief attempt at settlement of the island in 1871 and increase to an estimated 2,000 in both 1952 and 1988.
+Following recognition that the cattle were damaging the island ecosystems, a fence was built restricting them to the northern part of the island in 1988.
 In 2007 it was decided to eradicate the population of cattle entirely, resulting in the slaughter of the cattle between 2008 and 2010.
+Subsequently, native plants gradually recolonized the lowlands, and the population of Amsterdam Island albatrosses recovered from 5 breeding pairs in 1983 to 51 in 2018.

+Since the 18th century on, rodents and feral cats introduced by humans have been significant threats to native wildlife.
+Rats prey on invertebrates and on the eggs and chicks of seabirds, they are vectors of disease, such as outbreaks of fowl cholera among Indian yellow-nosed albatross chicks, and they damage saplings, while mice eat seeds.

+An eradication campaign of these invasive species was started in 2020.
+Cats were removed between 2020 and 2022.
+Rodents were trapped from December 2021 on.
+Poisoned bait was spread in 2024.

+With this campaign, the survival rate of Indian yellow-nosed albatross chicks in the end of March 2023 amounts to 52%, while it was 4% in 2019 and 2020.
+The population of Amsterdam Island albatrosses recovered from 51 breeding pairs in 2018 to 80 in 2025.